Johanndutoit/Blog/posts/2012/07/24/OAuth in a Service-Oriented Architecture.md

 I went searching around the internet for the solution to this problem.

-I found a ton of useful reads as such as http://stackoverflow.com/questions/4574868/securing-my-rest-api-with-oauth-while-still-allowing-authentication-via-third-pa, which all tries to bring across the same message.
+I found a ton of useful reads as such as <a href="http://stackoverflow.com/questions/4574868/securing-my-rest-api-with-oauth-while-still-allowing-authentication-via-third-pa">REST and OAuth Stackoverflow Question</a>, which all tries to bring across the same message.
 There is a difference between Authentication and Authorization.
 Which had me stretching my head a few times?

 What's so important about this difference?